 This course introduces core training in physical movement skills, enabling you to gain flexibility, strength, and coordination.

-Theatre History, Text Analysis, Stagecraft, and Theatre Visits (Fall - 4 credits; Spring - 5 credits, including an acting performance research project)
+Theatre History, Text Analysis, Stagecraft, and Theatre Visits (Fall - 4 credits; Spring - 5 credits)

 Please see the brief module descriptions for the spring term for more details. - NTSI-GSA - Spring Term Module Descriptions